BHAVANAk04/AlgoEscrow/README.md

-WorknHire
-WorknHire is a decentralized freelance marketplace that uses Algorand smart contracts to provide secure, automated, and trustless escrow between clients and freelancers.
+**WorknHire** is a decentralized freelance marketplace that uses Algorand smart contracts to provide secure, automated, and trustless escrow between clients and freelancers.
 It eliminates payment fraud, unpaid work, and high commissions by replacing intermediaries with blockchain logic.

 ## **Core Features**